mynk-tmr/notes/FrontEnd/CSS.md

 * set by `display: flow-root` or `position : fixed / absolute`
 * creates an "isolation" between inside and outside of an element.
 In a BFC, elements are laid out in **normal-flow**.
 	* Block elements are placed vertically while inline-elements horizontally
 	* Blocks have width-height (default: 100% width) ; inline do not.
-They are as wide as content
+They are as wide as content.
 	* **inline** elements don't have **block** margins
 * external effects of BFC
 	* considered **out-of-flow** w.r.t others